This new Very Large Telescope image shows spiral galaxy NGC 1055, which is located roughly 55 million light-years away in the constellation of Cetus.

 Such a perspective also allows astronomers to study the overall shape of a galaxy’s extended disc, and to study its properties.
 One example of this is warping, which is something we see in NGC 1055.
 The galaxy has regions of peculiar twisting and disarray in its disc, likely caused by interactions with the nearby galaxy Messier 77 (eso0319) .
 This warping is visible here; NGC 1055’s disc is slightly bent and appears to wave across the core.

 NGC 1055 is located approximately 55 million light-years away in the constellation of Cetus (The Sea Monster).
 This image was obtained using the FOcal Reducer and low dispersion Spectrograph 2 (FORS2) instrument mounted on Unit Telescope 1 (Antu) of the VLT, located at ESO’s Paranal Observatory in Chile.
-It hails from ESO’s Cosmic Gems programme, an outreach initiative that produces images of interesting, intriguing or visually attractive objects using ESO telescopes for the purposes of education and outreach.
+It hails from ESO’s Cosmic Gems program, an outreach initiative that produces images of interesting, intriguing or visually attractive objects using ESO telescopes for the purposes of education and outreach.

 A new image from ESO’s Very Large Telescope gives a very detailed view of the edge-on galaxy NGC 1055.
 This ESOcast Light takes a quick look at this image and explains what it shows.